Ozi-cheri/auto-sphere/README.md

 3. As a logged in user, I want to upvote or downvote comments so that I can participate in discussions by supporting or disagreeing with comments.
 4. As a logged in user, I want to see the number of comments on each article so that I can gauge the engagement level on a particular topic.
 5. As a logged in user, I want to edit or delete my own comments so that I can update my input or remove irrelevant comments I’ve posted.
-6. As a logged in user, I want to save articles to my favorites or bookmarks so that I can access articles I like easily in the future.
+6. As a logged in user, I want to add my own articles to the site.
 7. As a logged in user, I want to access a logout option so that I can securely exit the platform after using it.
 8. As a logged in user, I want to access the full details of an article by clicking it so that I can read the complete article and understand the topic in detail.
 9. As a logged in user, I want to see a clear and user-friendly navigation bar so that I can easily navigate to different parts of the website.